pandas-dev/pandas/doc/source/categorical.rst

 .. note::

-    I contrast to R's `factor` function, a `Categorical` can have levels of other types than string.
+    I contrast to R's `factor`, a `Categorical` can have levels of other types than string.

 Levels must be unique or a `ValueError` is raised: